-BRIDGE LENGTH: 131 M Contracting authority: Ministry of Infrastructure, slovene infrastructure agency
+BRIDGE LENGTH: 131 M Contracting Authority: Ministry of Infrastructure, Slovenian Infrastructure Agency

 As the Gorenjska railway line was upgraded, a new railway overpass was built due to the wear and tear of the existing overpass in Lesce, near Lipce.
 The old overpass span was 9.8 metres, while the new one has a larger span of 14 metres.